melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-25-Paleo-banana-bread.md

 ---

-This is one of my little one favorites.
+This bread is one of my little girl favorites.
 Is fluffly, moist, with a thin crust and easy to handle by her small hands.

 **Prep Time**: 5 minutes

+**Cook time**:
+- 50-55 minutes for frozen bananas
-**Cook time**: 50 to 55 minutes fot frozen bananas/40-45 minutes for fresh
+- 40-45 minutes for fresh ones

 **Servings**: 12 slices